-Safety and mitigating environmental impact come first in Nord Stream 2's meticulous construction plan.
+Safety and mitigating environmental impact have always come first in Nord Stream 2's meticulous construction plan.
 Each step of building one of the world's longest offshore pipelines has been tailored to local conditions after extensive research and planning.

-The twin pipeline stretches approximately 1,230 kilometres through the Baltic Sea from Russia to Germany, a route that largely runs parallel to the existing Nord Stream system.
+The twin pipeline stretches approximately 1,234 kilometres through the Baltic Sea from Russia to Germany, a route that largely runs parallel to the existing Nord Stream system.
 On both ends, landfall facilities have been constructed to suit local conditions, with the pipeline laid along the seabed in between.

 Nord Stream 2 passes through the waters of five Baltic Sea nations: Russia, Finland, Sweden, Denmark and Germany.
 Because each country has its own unique set of conditions, thorough preparation was key.
-Extensive seabed surveys defined the optimum route, while detailed engineering and logistics plans have enabled an around-the-clock construction schedule.
+Extensive seabed surveys defined the optimum route, while detailed engineering and logistics plans enabled an around-the-clock construction schedule.

-Each step of the way Nord Stream 2 has worked with the world’s leading suppliers, applying rigorous environmental, health, safety and social standards to protect the sensitive Baltic Sea environment and the communities affected by the project.
-All works are being carried out in compliance with national permit conditions and monitored for potential environmental impacts.
+Each step of the way Nord Stream 2 has worked with the world’s leading suppliers, applying rigorous environmental, health, safety, and social standards to protect the sensitive Baltic Sea environment and the communities affected by the project.
+All works have been carried out in compliance with national permit conditions and monitored for potential environmental impacts.